 MESSIAH: The Royal Choral Society has performed Handel’s Messiah on Good Friday afternoon at the Royal Albert Hall every year since 1876, and the tradition isn't about to stop now.
 The choir is accompanied by the Royal Philharmonic Orchestra and a quartet of soloists.
 Royal Albert Hall, £19.35-£48.38, book ahead, 2.30pm

 EASTER FAIR: Taking place over two days, Horniman Museum's Easter Fair brings stalls to the museum's gardens, along with an Easter trail, craft workshops, storytelling and more.
-Why not combine it with a trip to the current Brick Wonders exhibition.
-Horniman Museum (Forest Hill), free entry to fair, just turn up, 10.30am-4.30pm, 20-21 April
+Why not combine it with a trip to the current Permian Monsters exhibition?
+Horniman Museum (Forest Hill), free entry to fair, just turn up, 10.30am-4.30pm, 11-12 April

 SUNDAY LUNCH: A special weekend deserves a special meal, right?
 So tuck into one of London's best Sunday roasts, with all the trimmings.
 Fluffy spuds, crispy Yorkshires and oodles of gravy is the way we like it.
 Vegans and vegetarians are catered for too — check out these options.

 HARRY POTTER MARATHON: Are you enough of a hardcore Potter fan to watch the films in a marathon session lasting almost 24 hours?
 If so, book yourself in for this event at the Prince Charles Cinema, where all eight films are screened in order.
+It's becoming something of an Easter tradition.
 Prince Charles Cinema (Leicester Square), £32.50, book ahead, 8.30pm (until 5.25pm tomorrow)

 EASTER CHAIR HEAVING: The bizarre annual event of Easter Chair Heaving by the Blackheath Morris Men is excellently explained by IanVisits, who witnessed the spectacle in 2009.
 The Morris men take to the streets of Greenwich, dancing, but also carrying a decorated chair with a young lady in it.
 Keep an eye here for details of this year's event.